 Event communication

-Our writers make sure our events reach a broad audience by describing them on our website and in the press, and broadcasting them on YouTube.
+We make sure our events reach a wide audience by describing them on our website and in the press and broadcasting them via the Ri on YouTube.

 Open access fees

-We make our discoveries freely accessible by paying journal open access fees.
-This makes others more likely to build on and apply our work.
+We make our discoveries freely accessible by paying any journal open access fees, making others more likely to build on and apply our work.

 Space